memery1446/DexAggregator/README.md

    - Get a free drip of TK1 and TK2 from the URDEX token faucet (the free Sepolia ETH pays the blockchain transaction fee)
    - Swap, setting slippage and observing gas fees
    - Watch the aggregator determine the transaction path
-   - Observe pricechanges, market dynamics and transaction history
+   - Observe price changes, market dynamics and transaction history
    - See a breakdown of the gas fee
    - Experience true production grade aggregator functionality